-- a) establishing a framework by which to judge the potential significance of built heritage resources; - b) researching and documenting the potential built heritage significance of properties within the Town of Kingsville using the established framework; - c) based on the completed research and documentation, preparing a register of properties with potential built heritage significance; - d) contacting property owners regarding the potential significance of their property and seek their support to have their property designated as a "significant built heritage resource"; - e) encouraging Council to continue to offer property tax reduction incentives for properties that have been designated under the Ontario Heritage Act; - f) monitoring demolition permit applications to ensure input in the event that a property with potential built heritage significance is proposed for demolition.
+- a) establishing a framework by which to judge the potential significance of built heritage resources; - b) researching and documenting the potential built heritage significance of properties within the Town of Kingsville using the established framework; - based on the completed research and documentation, preparing a register of properties with potential built heritage significance; - d) contacting property owners regarding the potential significance of their property and seek their co-operation and support to have their property designated as a "significant built heritage resource".
+While co-operation and support of effected property owners is the preferred direction in designating a given property, it is not a requirement of the designation process under the Ontario Heritage Act; - e) encouraging Council to continue to offer property tax reduction incentives for properties that have been designated under the Ontario Heritage Act;

+f) monitoring demolition permit applications to ensure input in the event that a property with potential built heritage significance is proposed for demolition.